 Prosatt and hashing

-When you enter into a contract with us, our general terms and conditions normally apply.
+If you enter into a contract with us, our general terms and conditions normally apply.
 We publish these general terms and conditions on our website.
-We want to ensure you that our general terms and conditions that are online today are identical to the general terms and conditions that are online tomorrow.
-You can check this yourself, via hashing.
+We want to assure you that our general terms and conditions online today are identical to the general terms and conditions online tomorrow.
+You can check this yourself, and do so by hashing.
 On this page, we explain how this works.

 1. What is hashing?

-Hashing is a cryptographic function that fingerprints a specific collection of data, such as a text fragment or a PDF file.
-It then calculates the "hash" or "checksum" of the data, which can be used to verify that you are using an unaltered copy of that data.
+Hashing is a cryptographic function that takes a fingerprint from a specific set of data, such as a text fragment or a PDF file.
+It then calculates the ‘hash’ or ‘checksum’ of the data, which can be used to verify that you are using an unmodified copy of that data.
 The checksum takes the form of a series of numbers and letters of a fixed length, also called a string.

 Hashing is a one-way process.
-It's easy to go from a data set to a checksum, but it's almost impossible to go from a checksum back to the original data.
-If you enter a certain set of data into the SHA-256 hashing algorithm, it will always return the same checksum.
+It is easy to go from a data set to a checksum, but it is almost impossible to go from a checksum back to the original data.
+Entering a given set of data into the SHA-256 hashing algorithm will always produce the same checksum.
 But if the data changes even slightly, the checksum will be different.

 Some examples:

-Let's look at a simple text fragment, such as the sentence "Prosatt, your partner for growth", and calculate the SHA-256 checksum.
-If we do that, we get the following checksum:
+Let's look at a simple text fragment, such as the phrase ‘Prosatt, your partner for growth’, and calculate the SHA-256 checksum.
+If we do so, we get the following checksum:

 69d201d23281f3f6ade4443933a760d34d817dbc8e97d7d04e418be2839bbbaf

-Now let's edit the sentence slightly and add an exclamation mark.
-The sentence then becomes "Prosatt, your partner for growth!".
+Now let's slightly modify the sentence and add an exclamation mark.
+The sentence will then become ‘Prosatt, your partner for growth!’.
 If we calculate the SHA-256 checksum of this sentence, we get the following checksum:

 8a2c3c7d4ad2c41bf13e7e77048ba9e3c4bee58dbfe173ddab66acd39d36997a

-As you can see, if anything changes in the data, the result is a completely different checksum.
+As you can see: if anything changes about the data, the result is a totally different checksum.

-2. How does this work for Prosatt's general conditions?
+2. How does this work for Prosatt's general terms and conditions?

-We publish our general terms and conditions on our website as a PDF file.
-For example, if you click on the URL https://www.prosatt.be/document/share/6/a7b6be2c-351a-42c1-b1db-501441f24091, you will be able to download a PDF file containing the Dutch version 1.0 of our general terms and conditions.
-This PDF has the file name Prosatt Algemene Voorwaarden_Versie 1.0_20231001.
+We publish our general terms and conditions on our website as a pdf file.
+For example, if you click on the URL Prosatt General Conditions_Version 1.2_20250401, you will be able to download a pdf file containing the Dutch-language version 1.2 of our general terms and conditions.
+This pdf has file name Prosatt General Conditions_Version 1.2_20250401.

-If you only know the URL where you can find these terms and conditions, you will not know whether the PDF file you can download today is the same as the PDF file you could download yesterday.
-But if you know the URL and the checksum of the PDF file, you can check at any time whether the PDF file is still the same.
+If you only know the URL where you can find these general conditions, you will not know whether the pdf file you can download today is the same as the pdf file you could download yesterday.
+But if you know the URL as well as the checksum of the pdf file, you can check at any time whether the pdf file is still the same.

-The SHA-256 hash (or checksum) of these Dutch general terms and conditions is the following:
+The SHA-256 hash (or checksum) of these English-language general terms and conditions is the following:

-For convenience, we usually only list the first eight characters, i.e. 8dfdf86e.
-This is sufficient in practice, because any change to the PDF file will cause the entire checksum to be completely different, including the first eight characters.
+For convenience, we usually include only the first eight characters, i.e. ed066bc0.
+This suffices in practice, because any change to the pdf file will cause the whole checksum to be totally different, and thus also the first eight characters.

-3. How do you find the checksum of a PDF file?
+3. How to find the checksum of a pdf file?

-Perhaps you are working on a PC with the 7-zip program installed.
+Perhaps you are working on a PC on which the 7-zip programme is installed.
 In that case, you can easily find the checksum by performing the following steps:

 Your PC will then automatically display the checksum of the file.